erik-davis/journey-front-end/README.md

 ## Tests

-Run `ng test` to execute the unit tests via [Karma] Each component and service has a corresponding .spec file which contains the unit tests (31 tests total).
+Run `ng test` to execute the unit tests via Karma.
+Each component and service has a corresponding .spec file which contains the unit tests (31 tests total).
 Tests are strictly scoped to the method-level and spies are used to keep tests from executing code outside of the method being tested.
 Running 'ng test --code-coverage' will generate the coverage report.
 Statements, Branches, Functions, and Lines are currently all covered over 85%.